BASIN-3D/basin3d/docs/plugins.rst

 Location Considerations
 """""""""""""""""""""""
   * An attempt to read the HUC Codes from USGS at https://water.usgs.gov/GIS/new_huc_rdb.txt is made.
 If the service times out, a static version of the file is read.
 The static version is confirmed to be up-to-date periodically.
+  * The USGS Daily and Instantaneous Values Service uses NAD83 datum for bounding box filters.
+BASIN-3D uses WGS84 datum and does not translate specified bounding box filters to NAD83 because the difference is small, especially in North America.

 Section 4: Data Source Info
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^